Birth Story of NaturoBest Baby Clementine!

 After the hospital visit I was feeling quite defeated.
-I had gone from being extremely confident and excited about labour to then doubting my body would go into a spontaneous labour at all and I might not have the birth I had envisioned the entire pregnancy.
+I had gone from being extremely confident and excited about labour.
+To then doubting my body would go into a spontaneous labour at all.
+I was worried I might not have the birth I had envisioned the entire pregnancy.

-Dom and I had sex to get his sperm onto my cervix, as they say that will help soften it up and start getting it moving.
-The gel they use in hospital as an induction method is based on the properties of sperm, prostaglandin.
+Dom and I had sex to get his sperm onto my cervix.
+As they say that will help soften it up and start getting it moving.
+The gel they use in hospital as an induction method is based on the properties of sperm, prostaglandins.

 Friday- bloody show!

 We were so excited after feeling a bit disheartened prior.
-This made me feel so happy for sticking to my wishes about no induction and trusting that Clementine and I could do this together without needing any shoving along!
+This made me feel so happy for sticking to my wishes about no induction.
+Trusting that Clementine and I could do this together without needing any shoving along!
 I’d be lying if I said I wasn’t beginning to doubt myself after all the induction talk.

 We decided to have sex again to hopefully get things moving along.
 It was absolutely pouring rain outside which made it the best.
 Being in bed together, making love, listening to the rain and knowing our baby girl wasn’t far away.